Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 </div>
 <p>In fixed-size node id format, each node id is represented by an integer allowing client application to fetch a range of nodes as paged resources.</p>

 <p>The information for a node is stored in multiple individually accessible resources.
 The node index document is a lightweight resource that captures the BVH tree topology for the node, in addition to the node’s bounding volume and meta-data used for [LoD Switching](<a name="_4_1">LoD Switching Models</a>) metrics.
-This resource allows for tree traversal without  the need to  access the more voluminous content associated with a node (geometry, texture data, attributes),  where the decision to render the node is based on node’s bounding-volume visibility in the current 3D view and a ‘quality’ determination made by the client using the information included in the node index document.
-The node’s ‘quality’ is estimated as a function of (current view parameters, node’s bounding volume, LOD Selection ‘threshold’ value of the node).
+This resource allows for tree traversal without  the need to  access the more voluminous content associated with a node (geometry, texture data, attributes).
+The decision to render the node is based on node’s bounding-volume visibility in the current 3D view and a visual quality determination made by the client using the information included in the node index document.
+The node’s quality is estimated as a function of current view parameters, bounding volume and LoD selection metric value.</p>

-The specification supports both bounding spheres (MBS) and oriented bounding boxes (OBB) as a node’s bounding volume.
+<p>The specification supports both bounding spheres (MBS) and oriented bounding boxes (OBB) as a node’s bounding volume.</p>

-Each interior node logically contains or covers the set of information covered by the nodes below it and participates in a path to the leaf nodes below it.
-Interior nodes may contain generalized or reduced detail versions of information contained in descendant nodes.
+<p>Each interior node logically contains or covers the set of information covered by the nodes below it and participates in a path to the leaf nodes below it.
+Interior nodes may contain generalized or reduced representation of the information contained in descendant nodes (referred to as children).
 </p>

+An I3S profile can choose between a single text-based feature-data sub-resource that contains all geometry and attribute information (e.g. <em>Point</em> profile), or separate, binary and self-contained geometry and attribute sub-resources (e.g. <em>3D Object</em> and <em>IntegratedMesh</em> profile).
+Applications accessing the latter do not need to first fetch the feature-data resource in order to interpret them.

 <h2><a name="_4">Level of Detail Concept</a></h2>
 <p>
-The concept of Level of Detail (LOD) is intrinsic to the specification.
-Scene Layers may include levels of detail that apply to the layer as whole and generalize or summarize information across the different elements or features within the layer (analogous for eg. to an image pyramid) or they may have levels of detail that apply to individual features within the layer, with the levels of detail present varying from feature to feature.</p>
+The concept of Level of Detail (LoD) is intrinsic to the specification.
+Scene Layers may include levels of detail that apply to the layer as a whole - as generalized information across the different elements/features within the layer (analogous for eg. to an image pyramid), or, they may have levels of detail that apply to individual features within the layer, with the levels of detail present varying from feature to feature.</p>

 <p>Level of Detail with this format specification covers several use cases,
-including splitting up very heavy features such as detailed buildings, very large features (coastlines, rivers, infrastructure),thinning/clustering for optimized visualization and semantic LODs, i.e. the usage of explicit, authored representations to be used for different viewing ranges. </p>
+including, splitting up very heavy features such as detailed building or very large features (coastlines, rivers, infrastructure), thinning/clustering for optimized visualization and support for semantic LoDs (via the usage of explicit, authored representations that could be used for different viewing ranges).
+In I3S, Level of Detail and aggregation of geometries into single bigger meshes for optimal rendering performance are orthogonal concepts.
+In all cases, geometries are pre-aggregated into Geometry Array Buffers. </p>

 <table>
   <tr>